tensorflow/tflite-micro/tensorflow/lite/micro/cortex_m_corstone_300/README.md

 # How to run

-Note that Corstone-300 is targetted for Cortex-M55 but it is backwards compatible.
-This means one could potentially run it for example with a Cortex-M7.
+Note that Corstone-300 emulates a Cortex-M55 system, but it is backwards compatible.
+This means one could run code compiled for e.g. a Cortex-M7.
 Note that the clock speed would be that of an Cortex-M55.
 This may not matter when running unit tests or for debugging.

 Some examples: